Tourism in Indonesia: Historical context

 Tourism more or less disappeared during World War II, Indonesian National Revolution and in the early years of the Sukarno era.
 On 1 July 1947, the government of Republic of Indonesia tried to revive tourism sector in Indonesia by establishing HONET (Hotel National & Tourism) led by R. Tjitpo Ruslan.
 This new national tourism authority took over many of the colonial heritage hotels in Java and renamed them all "Hotel Merdeka".
 After Dutch–Indonesian Round Table Conference in 1949, this tourism authority changed its name to NV HORNET.
 In 1952 the President formed the Inter-Departement 4 on Tourism Affairs which is responsible for reestablishing Indonesia as the world's tourism destination.

 National pride and identity in the late 1950s and early 1960s was incorporated into the monumentalism of Sukarno in Jakarta — and this included the development of grand multi-storied international standard hotels and beach resorts, such as Hotel Indonesia in Jakarta (est. 1962), Ambarrukmo Hotel in Yogyakarta (est. 1965), Samudra Beach Hotel in Pelabuhan Ratu beach West Java (est. 1966), and Inna Grand Bali Beach Hotel in Bali (est. 1966).
 The political and economic instability of the mid-1960s saw tourism decline radically again.
 Bali, and in particular the small village of Kuta, was, however, in the 1960s, an important stopover on the overland hippy trail between Australia and Europe, and a "secret" untouched surf spot.

 To stimulate tourism sector, Indonesia becomes a member of PATA in the early 1960s and appointed as the host of PATA annual conference in 1963 and 1974 in Jakarta, and 2003 in Bali.
 To host the 1974 PATA conference, the Hotel Borobudur was built and named as the official hotel of this event.
 At that time, it was the largest and the most luxurious hotel in Jakarta.
-Indonesia is also the host of PATA Travel Mart in 1985 and 1989 in Bali, and 2016 in Jakarta.

 In the early-to-mid-1970s, high standard hotels and tourist facilities began to appear in Jakarta and Bali.
-After the completion of Borobudur restoration project in 1982, Yogyakarta become a popular tourist destination in Indonesia after Bali, mostly attracted to this 8th-century Buddhist monument, surrounding ancient Javanese temples and Yogyakarta Sultanate palace.
+After the completion of Borobudur restoration project in 1982, Yogyakarta became a popular tourist destination in Indonesia after Bali, mostly attracted to this 8th-century Buddhist monument, surrounding ancient Javanese temples and Yogyakarta Sultanate palace.
 From this period to the end of the Suharto era, governmental policies of the tourism industry included an array of regulations and developments to encourage increasing numbers of international tourists to both visit Indonesia and stay longer.